 Coming as standard with loads of adventure bits including panniers and a top box - the Terrain is clearly a great looker and will please even the most hardcore adventure riders.
-With plenty of low end torque (for a 125cc) to get you going - although with a slight lack of power towards the top end - this adventure bike really knows how to put a smile on your face.
+With plenty of low end torque (for a 125cc) to get you going - although with a slight lack of power towards the top end, this adventure bike really knows how to put a smile on your face.

 This Zongshen ZS125 engine is an air cooled 4-stroke single cylinder motor, despite the large radiator-like plastic, where you may expect to find a radiator for a liquid cooled bike.
 It puts out 11.2bhp at 9000rpm, and 11.2Nm of torque at it's peak.
 Whilst (as mentioned) it’s superb fun at lower speeds on back roads and in towns/cities, the Terrain is even capable at some light off-roading, which I gave a go in the local wooded area.

-The only concern with the engine is the lack of a top end, as A roads and touring may leave you wishing it had a few mew MPH to go in to - even for a 125cc.
-Top speed is noted as 55mph online, but I found I could get the to (a digital-dash-indicated) 65mph given enough road.
+The only concern with the engine is the lack of a top end, as A roads and touring may leave you wishing it had a few more MPH to go in to - even for a 125cc.
+Top speed is noted as 55mph online, but I found I could get to (a digital-dash-indicated) 65mph given enough road.
 So sitting in the left lane on a dual carriageway will be about your limit!
-Acceleration up to 40/45 is no problem at all, and finding the engine's limit is fairly easy when you get to the higher numbers, falling just short of some of the other high quality 125cc bikes on the market.
+Acceleration up to 40/45mph is no problem at all, and finding the engine's limit is fairly easy when you get to the higher numbers, falling just short of some of the other high quality 125cc bikes on the market.

 Sinnis have kept this bike at a very budget friendly price, and I can’t help but feel opting for a bigger motor with liquid-cooling may have seen the Terrain’s overall price sky-rocket, therefore losing that main selling point of the Terrain – which is an incredible price of £2,589.

-The engine is paired with a 5 speed manual gearbox, which works really nicely.
+The engine is paired with a 5 speed manual gearbox, which works really well.
 The clutch is light, gear selector smooth and neutral is easy to find, so all in all pushing the bike through the gears is nice and easy.
 You may wonder if 6 gears would be worth it, but 5th gear is quite tall and you can happily sit there with the throttle pinned at 60mph(ish) – with this motor there’s just no need for another gear.

 Suspension, Brakes & Euro-4